This killer rowing machine workout adds bodyweight exercises to torch fat AND build strength

 20-minute rowing and bodyweight workout

 Below, we've outlined a quick rowing-and-bodyweight routine that will make you break a sweat and burn major calories.
-You can do it using a rower in the gym or in the comfort of your own home, if you have a machine (check out our pick of the best rowing machines for home use if you're considering a purchase).
+You can do it using a rower in the gym or in the comfort of your own home, if you have a machine.

 Lawrence says: ‘This is a killer, and a 20-minute time cap is a pretty tasty target to hit.
 Depending on your fitness, you can increase or decrease the number of bodyweight movements.'